 Evelyn Hugo has asked an unknown reporter, Monique Grant, to write her life story in a no-holds-barred book.
 There is a bit of mystery around why Monique was chosen and Evelyn certainly has her fair share of hardships as she claws her way to the top.

 The drama and suffering add dimension to the story that makes it so much more than fluff, though the inner workings of Hollywood were fun to read too.
 The story seems so candid that I honestly forgot that Evelyn Hugo was not a real celebrity.

 Taylor Jenkins Reid slays with this story finding the perfect balance of glamour and grit.
 This was an easy pick for a list of the best romance novels of all time and might seem like an unusual pick for books like A Man Called Ove but, both Ove and Evelyn are seeking to change their lives and in doing so, change for the better.
 This is one of the older book for book clubs on the list and we have never found someone who didn’t like it.

-This nonfiction old hollywood book sheds light on the talent of Disney’s pioneering female animators and the struggles they faced in a male-dominated field.
+This nonfiction old Hollywood book sheds light on the talent of Disney’s pioneering female animators and the struggles they faced in a male-dominated field.
 I loved learning about these incredible women – like Mary Blair who created the art for the “It’s a Small World” ride.

 I was appalled by the disparate treatment female in the animation field received, but I was also impressed by their gumption.
 The author does a tremendous job of showing their struggles but also how these women shaped animation as we know it.
 If you are looking for non-fiction books like Lessons in Chemistry, this is a fantastic pick.